 And what about this small amp?

-It’s a battery-powered Pignose 7-100 amp, which is a rehearsal amp from the 70s that’s really useful for recording Nile Rodgers–style riffs.
-It became popular because of how portable it was, and it only needs 5 Watts of power.
+It’s a battery-powered Pignose 7-100, which is a rehearsal amp from the 70s that’s really useful for recording Nile Rodgers–style riffs.
+It became popular because of how portable it was, and it only needs five Watts of power.
 It was even used on some Led Zeppelin albums.

 In addition to my Vox amp, I also have the Universal Audio OX, which is is an Amp top box.
 It works as a speaker simulator, allowing you to disconnect your cabinet from the guitar chain.
 You send the amp signal to the OX instead, where you can plug in your headphones.
 A lot of studios are starting to use it nowadays because it lets you use a real guitar amp without the need for a loud cabinet.